 A contemporary art museum dedicated to the nihonga painting style.
 This term refers to a style that adheres to traditional conventions, techniques, tools and materials of Japanese art, and was drilled in the Meiji period (1868-1912) of the Japanese Empire to distinguish this type of painting from works made using Western techniques and materials (the latter are defined in Japanese yōga).
 In addition to the art collection, the museum has a café and a wonderful panoramic room overlooking the Ashinoko lake.
 On clear days, Mount Fuji can also be seen from here.

 Halfway between the two villages of Moto Hakone and Hakone machi (about 1 km from both), there is a sort of peninsula on the lake, where a large park extends with several nature trails and panoramic views of Lake Ashinoko and Mount Fuji, when the sky is clear.
 In the center of this park you will also find an old summer residence of the imperial family (Hakone Detached Palace, which can be visited free of charge.
 Of the former imperial palace complex, only a relatively small and of little interest building remains.

 Lake Ashinoko and Mount Fuji from Onshi-Hakone park

-It can be reached by ropeway
+It can be reached via a cable car (Hakone Ropeway

 , from where you can take the Tozan cablecar